 “Although the consistency between these two tasks is this: If you do take the market, you tend to have the financial resources to be able to invest heavily in R&D. And you also develop M&A currency, so you can then go buy the second product if you have to.
 It gives you another option to get to the second product.”

 High Growth Handbook: Scaling Startups from 10 to 10,000 People by Elad Gil is an excellent read in its entirety.
 While there are a lot of good books on how to get started as an entrepreneur, high-quality books on operation, growth, and management are relatively rare.
-To that end, High Growth Handbook is a pure gem.
+High Growth Handbook is an exception.
 In this article, I used just a small part of one interview from the book.
-The book offers a ton of such unique and practical insights into operations and growth.
+The book offers a ton of unique and practical insights into operations and growth.
 Highly recommended.